 Data encryption keys – This is the form of encryption that most people would be familiar with, as it simply protects data from being read by anyone who isn’t authorized to see it (the authorization coming in the ability to decrypt the information).
 These keys frequently are held onto past their crypto-period, if not indefinitely.

 Authentication keys – An authentication key is used to confirm that the data contained has not been altered during transmission from point A to point B. This is useful if you need to send or receive data in an unaltered state to prove its integrity.

 Digital signature keys – This is effectively the same kind of key as an authentication key, just taken one step further and applied specifically to one’s digital signature.
 This means that the person who digitally ‘signed’ the document can’t deny that they did sign it.

 Root keys – A Public Key Infrastructure hierarchy is used for authentication and digital signatures, and the root key is the highest key in the hierarchy.
 Since it is such an important key to keep secured and will often be around for some time, a hardware security module, or HSM, is often used to help protect it.

 Master keys – A master key is one that is used to encrypt multiple other keys, which means it has to be very secure (again using an HSM) as well as long-lasting, if not permanent.

 Key encryption keys – These keys are used to securely transport other secret encryption keys, which means that they are typically long-lasting and unchanging.

 Want to learn more about how encryption can help your company?
-Reach out to the professionals at Michell Consulting Group by calling 305-592-5620.
+Reach out to the professionals at COMPANYNAME by calling PHONENUMBER.